by Adam Robson

 What if I told you there is a marketing strategy that only costs if you make a sale?
 Would you be interested?

 You well should be.
-They are calling 2018 the year of the influencer for good reason.
+They are calling 2018 the year of the influencer and for good reason.
+Now two years on in 2020 this hasn't changed, if anything influencer marketing is soaring to new heights.
 Affiliate or influencer marketing is now more popular than ever due to the high cost of online advertising and the particularly high cost to bring traffic to your store.

 With affiliate/influencer marketing you'll need good quality tracking software that's integrated into your store.
 You can then offer to pay your affiliates a commission on each sale they refer.
 Not only are you not paying for visitors that may not purchase, you're only paying on successful sales.
 Put simply, you're paying only on RESULTS!